Gunjal-Aditi/SQL---Consumer_Goods_Ad-Hoc_Insights/README.md

 ## 📑 Problem Statement:

 ▶ The management noticed that they do not get enough insights to make quick and smart data-informed decisions.
 ▶ There are 10 ad-hoc requests for which the company needs insights.

-▶ Run a SQL Query to answer these requests.

 ## 📋 Requests: